seismotologist/seismoDL101/README.md

 The repository contains training and testing data set files that together are ~100Mb in size, so it may take a minute or two for downloading.
-In the meantime you can sest up your conda environment, you will be needing the following
+In the meantime you can set up your conda environment, e.g. if you are using unix like so:
-packages:

 $ conda create -c conda-forge -n seismoDL101 python=3.6 jupyter numpy scipy obspy keras tensorflow scikit-learn seaborn pandas h5py